-Thank You For Requesting Support
+Thank You For Requesting Support.

 We then apply our priority matrix as follows:

+In our experience most issues fall in to a Priority 4, so that tends to be a default.
 The priority assigned dictates the amount of time we give ourselves to deal with your incident or request.

-Priority 1 – nobody can send or receive emails (everyone is affected, and a major business process is stopped)
+- Priority 1 – nobody can send or receive emails (everyone is affected, and a major business process is stopped)

-Priority 3 – After the web browser has been upgraded for the company some of the shortcuts have disappeared (everyone is affected but there is an easy workaround)
+- Priority 3 – After the web browser has been upgraded for the company some of the shortcuts have disappeared (everyone is affected but there is an easy workaround)

-Priority 4 – Your computer is slow starting up in the morning, but everybody else is fine (your efficiency is lower but you’re the only person affected)
+- Priority 4 – Your computer is slow starting up in the morning, but everybody else is fine (your efficiency is lower but you’re the only person affected)

-Priority 5 – Someone is missing the shortcut everyone has to a shared folder, though they can save files to it by manually navigating to the folder (there’s a straightforward workaround, and only one person is affected)
+- Priority 5 – Someone is missing the shortcut everyone has to a shared folder, though they can save files to it by manually navigating to the folder (there’s a straightforward workaround, and only one person is affected)